veikoon/Mini-games/README.md

 Here are the rules for each Mini-games:

-pendu : The game esk you if you want to play solo or in multi, and while the game is finished you can replay.
+pendu : The game ask you if you want to play solo or in multi, and while the game is finished you can replay.
 If you play solo, the game choose a world for you then the player need to find all the letters.
 If you choose two players the first player write a world then the second one need to find it.

 pileouface : The player choose a side of a piece, and how many he bet, then with a randomizer the player gain or lost his bet.
 If he don't have any money he lost else he can do an other bet.